Zsuzsanna Lipták

 Erasmus

 I am no longer ''referente per l'internazionalizzazione'' for the Teaching Board of Computer Science (CdS Laurea in informatica, Laurea in bioinformatica, LM Ingegneria e scienze informatiche, LM Medical bioinformatics).
-The new Referenti per l'Internazionalizzazione are Prof. Alessandra Di Pierro e Prof. Matteo Cristani.
+The new Referenti per l'Internazionalizzazione are Prof. Alessandra Di Pierro and Prof. Matteo Cristani.

 I am still scientific coordinator for Erasmus+ exchange with Bielefeld University (Technical Faculty), Germany (only computer science and bioinformatics; for mathematics contact Prof. Di Persio, for biotechnology, Prof. Dall'Osto).